Mechanics of a ferromagnetic domain wall: Single magnetic dipole

 It is helpful to picture a magnetic dipole whose south pole is pivoted and the north pole is allowed to move on a sphere of radius $r$ so that its position is $\mathbf r = r \mathbf m$.
 The force from the potential energy may then be calculated as $\mathbf F = - \frac{d U}{d \mathbf r} = - \frac{1}{r}\frac{d U}{d \mathbf m}$ and its torque as $\boldsymbol \tau = \mathbf r \times \mathbf F = - \mathbf m \times \frac{d U}{d \mathbf m}$.
 The torque determines the rate of change of angular momentum $d \mathbf J / dt = J d \mathbf m / dt$, hence the equation of motion

 where $\dot{\mathbf m}$ stands for $d \mathbf m / dt$.
 Note that the geometrical size of the dipole $r$ canceled out.

 It is worth keeping in mind that the derivative $d U/d \mathbf m$ is only taken in the directions locally tangential to the sphere $|\mathbf m| = 1$.
-In the formal sense, this derivative is defined as the coefficient in the Taylor expansion
+In a formal sense, this derivative is defined as the coefficient in the Taylor expansion

 where $d \mathbf m$ is an infinitesimal displacement tangential to the sphere and thus transverse to $\mathbf m$.
 Even if $dU/d\mathbf m$ had a component parallel to $\mathbf m$, it would not contribute to the first order in the expansion (\ref{eq:dU/dm-defined}).
+For this reason, $dU/d\mmm$ should be understood as the transverse component of the energy derivative.